-A breakthrough scientific study examining the brain health of former professional association footballers announced18.07.2018
+Breakthrough study examining brain health of former professional footballers announced18.07.2018

 IOM is one of three UK-based researchers aiming to shed light on the possible association between a history of head impacts and neurodegenerative disease in former association football players in a £660,000 study funded by The Drake Foundation.